joshvince/vincetagram/README.md

 Nginx configuration is available at the [config repo](https://github.com/joshvince/vince-family-archive-config)

 ## Images and Videos
+When images are uploaded, the Rails server stores them as an ActiveStorage blob.

-The rails server stores ActiveStorage blobs in a volume which is defined in the BLOB_STORAGE_ROOT environment variable.
-This needs to be present on the server and should not be wiped with each deploy.
-Make sure that this directory is gitignored otherwise you'll delete all the files when you deploy...
+These blobs are stored in a volume which is defined in the BLOB_STORAGE_ROOT environment variable drawn from the .env file on the outer system which will run docker.
+The docker-compose.yml file binds the directory (in the container) in the variable to a volume in the server (outside of the container).

+This means that blobs will be stored outside the server, and therefore will not be wiped with each deploy.
+There's no need to gitignore anything on production, although the `tmp/active_storage_blobs` directory is gitignored as this is the default location to save blobs to in development (controlled by the .env file)

+### Syncing the images to the archive
-Images themselves are sync'd when they are saved from the blob directory to the main archive on the server, which is defined in the FILE_STORAGE_ROOT environment variable.
+Images themselves are sync'd when they are saved from the blob directory to the main archive on the server.

+The docker-compose.yml file binds the directory (in the container) in the FILE_STORAGE_ROOT environment variable to a volume in the server (outside of the container).
+This is where the big archive of photos is.

+Inside `Post.rb` there's a method to sync the uploaded image to the directory.
+It builds a directory based on today's date and then writes to a file in the volume (which is outside the docker container).

 The rails app does not destroy or change anything in that directory, it only writes to it.
+The Rails app runs using the `rails` user, which has been given write permissions on the outer directory manually from inside the server.

 # Development